gustavonogales/BeTheHero/README-en-us.md

 ```
 ## Mobile App (React-native)
 The Expo framework was used to facilitate the development,
-therefore, run the command below to open a web page so that you can connect the app with an amulator or your physical device using USB or QR Code.
+therefore, run the command below to open a web page so that you can connect the app with an emulator or your physical device using USB or QR Code.
 ```
 npm run start
 ```